 The evolution of the statistical service of Greece

-The modernization of public administration, including state statistics, begins in 1910.
-A Section of Statistics is set up in the newly created Ministry of National Economy.
-Later this Section is upgraded to a Central Department of Statistics, responsible for collecting, processing and publishing all the national statistics referring to: population, vital statistics and migration, agricultural production, industry, handicrafts and related sectors, transport, internal/external trade, communication, justice, prices, etc. Establishment of a Council of Statistics which consists of University professors and representatives of the Chambers of Commerce and Industry.
-The main statistical works of this period are the following: the Agricultural Census and the Surveys on Prices of basic consumer goods (1911), the Population Censuses in the new territories ceded to Greece (1913), the Industrial Census and the Population Census (1920) and the Census of Refugees from Asia Minor (1923).
+The modernisation of public administration, including the Specialised Service for Statistics, begins in 1910.
+A Section of Statistics is set up in the newly established Ministry of Agriculture, Commerce and Industry, which in 1911 is renamed to Ministry of National Economy.
+In 1913, the Statistics Section is upgraded to a Central Division of Statistics, responsible for collecting, processing and publishing all the national statistics concerning population, vital statistics and migration, production in agriculture, industry, manufacture and related sectors, statistics on transport, internal/external trade, communication, justice, prices, etc. A Statistics Council is established consisting of university professors and representatives of the Chambers of Commerce and Industry.
+The main statistical works of this period are: the Agricultural Census and the Surveys on Prices of basic consumer goods (1911), the Population Censuses on the new territories ceded to Greece (1913), the Industrial Census and the Population Census (1920) and the Census of Refugees from Asia Minor (1923).

-1925: creation of the General Statistical Service of Greece within the Ministry of National Economy gathering all official statistics.
-1929: publication for the first time of the Monthly Statistical Bulletin.
+1929: the Monthly Statistical Bulletin is published for the first time.
 1930: publication of the Statistical Yearbook of Greece.
-Main statistical activities during this period: the Population Census, the Statistical Surveys on Libraries and Press Statistics and the Household Budget Survey of Industrial Workers (1929), the Census of Industrial Enterprises (1930), the Agricultural Census and the Population Census of 1940, the Agricultural Census of 1950 and the Population Census of 1951.
+Main statistical activities during this period are: the Population Census, the Survey on Libraries and Press and the Household Budget Survey of Industrial Workers (1929), the Census of Industrial Enterprises (1930), the Population and the Agricultural Census (1940), the Agricultural Census (1950) and the Population Census (1951).

-The establishment of the Hellenic Statistical Authority (ELSTAT) as an independent Authority subject to the control of the Hellenic Parliament.
+- the establishment of the Hellenic Statistical Authority (ELSTAT) as an independent Authority;

-The definition of the principles which must govern the statistical activities of ELSTAT and of the others ELSS agencies regarding the development, production and dissemination of statistics, according to the provisions of the Regulation (EC) 223/2009 of the European Parliament and of the Council, and as these are developed in the European Statistics Code of Practice, stipulated in Article 11 of the same Regulation.
+- the principles governing the statistical activities of ELSTAT and the other ELSS agencies as regards the development, production and dissemination of statistics, according to the provisions of Regulation (EC) 223/2009 of the European Parliament and of the Council, as these are developed in the European Statistics Code of Practice, stipulated in Article 11 of the above Regulation;

-The assignment to ELSTAT of the coordination of the activities of the other ELSS agencies, which concern the development, production and dissemination of the Country’s official statistics, as well as the certification as “official” of statistics which have been produced by other ELSS agencies.
+- the assignment to ELSTAT of the coordination of the activities of the other ELSS agencies, as regards the development, production and dissemination of the Country’s official statistics, as well as the certification as “official” of the statistics produced by other ELSS agencies.